lightning/bolts/00-introduction.md

 * *Unilateral close*:
-   * An uncooperative close of a channel, by broadcasting a *commitment transaction*.
-This transaction is larger (ie. less efficient) than a mutual close transaction, and the peer whose commitment is broadcast cannot access its own outputs for some previously-negotiated duration.
+   * An uncooperative close of a channel, through broadcasting of a *commitment transaction*.
+This transaction is larger (i.e. less efficient) than a mutual close transaction, and the peer whose commitment is broadcast cannot access its own outputs for some previously-negotiated duration.

 * *Revoked transaction close*:
-   * An invalid close of the channel, by broadcasting a revoked *commitment transaction*.
+   * An invalid close of the channel, through broadcasting of a revoked *commitment transaction*.
 Since the other peer knows the *commitment revocation secret key*, it can create a *penalty transaction*.